karlijnjansen123/Applied-ML-Template/README.md

 1. Use the URL defined above and put "/docs" behind the URL to view the automated documentation in the swagger UI.
 2. Send a curl request via the terminal

+At the moment there are two endpoints in our FastAPI, use the /predict_with_shap.
 Below there is an example or such a curl request and the corresponding response body of the API.
 Screenshots of the API call and API documentation can be found under the directory screenshots_API